 SunWater's proposed operating costs by activity and type are set out in Table 5.10.
-The Authority's recommended operating costs are set out in Table 5.11.
+The Authority's recommended operating costs are set out in Table 5.11, and final recommended operating costs are provided in Table 5.12.